Indonesia's '10 New Balis' tourism push rocked by disasters

 That was weeks after Lake Toba on Sumatra island - also on the "New Bali" list - was the scene of a ferry accident that left almost 200 people missing or dead.

-In May, Indonesia's second-biggest city Surabaya was hit by suicide bombings carried about by Islamist extremists, while Bali was rocked as the Mount Agung blew its top at the end of 2017.
+Last May, Indonesia's second-biggest city, Surabaya, was hit by suicide bombings carried about by Islamist militants, while Bali was rocked as Mount Agung blew its top at the end of 2017.

-The volcano is 75km away from tourist areas and the eruption posed little danger to visitors, but it still left hundreds of thousands stranded as flights were cancelled.

-Indonesia's upbeat tourism numbers plunged in the second half of 2018 after the Lombok quakes, a quake-tsunami disaster on Sulawesi island that killed thousands, and a Lion Air plane crash in October which killed all 189 people on board.

-"The (government) needs to better inform locals and tourists so they're prepared when a disaster strikes," he said.
+"The (government) needs to better inform locals and tourists so they are prepared when a disaster strikes," he said.